 How is endometriosis treated?

 There is no cure for endometriosis, but there are treatments available that can reduce your symptoms and improve your quality of life.
+You might also be recommended surgery.

 Your gynaecologist will help you decide on the best treatment for you.
 This will depend on factors personal to you, including your age, your symptoms, and whether you are looking to become pregnant.9